nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/configuring_aws_cloud.rst

    .. figure:: /images/AWSIoT-Rule-AddAction.jpg

 #.
-For the rule action choose :guilabel:`Send a message to a Lambda function`, and click :guilabel:`Configure action`.
+For the rule action choose :guilabel:`Send a message to a Lambda function` and click :guilabel:`Configure action`.

    .. figure:: /images/AWSIoT-Rule-SelectAnAction-LambdaFunction.jpg